daniel-lyon/Aussie-Astronauts-Art-Exhibition/README.md

 # FAQ
 > Q: "Does it run well?"
 >
-> A: We are Physicists first and foremost, and programmers secondly...
+> A: We are Physicists first and foremost, and programmers secondly.
+We are not musicians.
 -------------

 > Q: "Is it efficient?"